ccnmtl/phtcstatic/content/programevaluation/course-description.md

 ## Continuing Education Credits

-__1 Category I CECH in health education.__ This activity is sponsored by the New York City-Long Island-Lower Tri-County Public Health Training Center, a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for the CHES to receive 1 Category I CECH in health education.
+__1 Category I CECH in health education.__ This activity is sponsored by the Rutgers University Center for Public Health Workforce Development, a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for the CHES to receive 1 Category I CECH in health education.

-__1 CPH credit.__ The New York City-Long Island-Lower Tri-County Public Health Training Center is a NBPHE pre-approved provider of CPH continuing education credits.
+__1 CPH credit.__ The Region 2 Public Health Training Center is a NBPHE pre-approved provider of CPH continuing education credits.
 1 CPH CE will be awarded for participation in this activity.